Rembert Weakland: Archabbot and abbot primate

 Weakland was elected coadjutor archabbot of St. Vincent Archabbey on June 26, 1963.
 He soon succeeded to the office and received the solemn blessing of an archabbot from Bishop William G. Connare of the Diocese of Greensburg, on August 29, 1963.
 Following this, Weakland became chancellor and then chair of the board for the college.
 On May 8, 1964, he received a papal appointment as consultor to the Commission for Implementing the Constitution on the Sacred Liturgy of the Second Vatican Council and was appointed a member of that commission in 1968.

 On September 29, 1967, Weakland was elected the abbot primate of the Benedictine Confederation; he was re-elected in 1973.
 During this period, he served as chancellor ex officio of the Pontifical Atheneum of St. Anselm.
 He also served as a member of the Vatican Council of Superiors General from 1968 until 1977.

 In 1968, Weakland presided over an international, inter-religious monastic conference near Bangkok, Thailand.
 During the conference, the American Trappist monk and writer Thomas Merton died.
-Weakland administered the last rites to Merton and arranged for a U.S. military airplane to fly his remains back to the United States.
+Weakland administered last rites to Merton and arranged for a U.S. military airplane to fly his remains back to the United States.

 Archbishop of Milwaukee

-On September 20, 1977, Pope Paul VI appointed Weakland as archbishop of the Archdiocese of Milwaukee.
+On September 20, 1977, Pope Paul VI appointed Weakland as Archbishop of Milwaukee.
 He was consecrated on November 8 in the Cathedral of St. John the Evangelist in Milwaukee by Archbishop Jean Jadot.
-One of Weakland's first actions was to sell the four-bedroom suburban home used his predecessor and move to the cathedral rectory.
+One of Weakland's first actions was to sell the four-bedroom suburban home used by his predecessor and move to the cathedral rectory.

 Weakland's tenure was divisive due to his pronounced liberal views and liturgical experiments.
-While unapproachable for some and jarring in his coverups for abusive priests, he also sought to reach Catholics on the margins of church and society.
+While unapproachable to some and jarring in his coverups for abusive priests, he also sought to reach Catholics on the margins of church and society.
 He gave support for the Milwaukee AIDS Project.
-Amidst abortion controversies, Weakland participated in public "listening sessions", encouraging Catholic women to share their views on the issue.
+Amidst abortion controversies, Weakland participated in public listening sessions, encouraging Catholic women to share their views on the issue.

 In 1999, Weakland received a doctorate in musicology – "with distinction" – from Columbia University, for his thesis on "The Office Antiphons of the Ambrosian Chant".